LepistaBioinformatics/blutils/docs/book/02_run_blast_and_generate_consensus_identities.md

-# Run BLAST and generate consensus identities
+# Run BLAST and generate consensus taxonomic identities

-Based on the Blutils database, we can run BLAST and generate consensus identities with a single command.
+Based on the Blutils database, we can run BLAST and generate consensus taxonomic identities with a single command.

 See `blu blastn run-with-consensus --help` for more information.
 The expected output for the help command is: